Meet our Mediation Team

 Patti currently serves on the following boards: Alternatives for Domestic Violence for Riverside County, Riverside Community Health Foundation, and the Riverside Library Foundation.
 She was formerly Dean of the College of Business Administration at Sullivan University.
 Before joining Sullivan University, Dr. Wilkin spent twenty-six years in the construction industry, and three of those years she co-owned a successful commercial and industrial masonry company.
 She became an adjunct instructor for Sullivan in 1999, and discovered her passion for teaching.
 After selling the company, Dr. Wilkin came to work full-time at Sullivan University, serving as the first Associate Director of the Evening and Weekend Division.
 Dr. Wilkin is a graduate of Sullivan University, earning her associate, bachelors, and master's degrees from Sullivan.
 Dr. Wilkin earned her PhD. in Conflict Analysis and Resolution from Nova Southeastern University.

-Enrique is a fully bi-lingual mediator in both the Spanish and English languages.
-He is well versed in the Latin American culture. he has considerable experience in business management and administration having considerable exposure to business interests both in the United States and Mexico. he has developed relevant skills in cooperative management, human resources management, administration, legal team-building, promotion and marketing development.
+Enrique Koenig is a fully bi-lingual mediator in both the Spanish and the English languages.
+He is well-versed in the Latin American culture.
+He has considerable experience in business management and administration having considerable exposure to business interests both in the United States and Mexico.
+As a business owner the last 25 years, he has developed skills in cooperative management, human resources management, administration, legal team building, and promotion and marketing.
+His objective in providing mediation services, conciliation services and conflict resolution consultation is to assist the parties in developing greater knowledge and understanding of their needs and interests uniquely associated with their case.
+This exploration will usually lead the parties to discover common interests as between them, regardless of their underlying dispute.
+Mr. Koenig's approach in dispute resolution is strategic and collaborative in scope.

 The Center of Conflict Resolution has trained many mediators who represent a great many professional and community backgrounds including attorneys, educators, social service and health professionals, community leaders and more.
 For every conflict, our staff carefully chooses a mediation team of one or two mediators whose education and experience most closely match the issues and the people involved in the conflict.
 In addition to numerous specialties, the Center offers the following panels: